D.C. police officer trapped in fleeing vehicle pleads with driver to stop

 The chief added, “I think there are a lot of things that could have happened.
 Certainly people will Monday-morning quarterback this situation to death.”

 The incident began when a person told an officer that they saw a man with a gun chasing another man.
-The officer broadcast a description and two officers stopped a man a few minutes later.
+The officer broadcast a description, and two officers stopped a man a few minutes later.

 Police said the man resisted when officers tried to handcuff him.
-During the struggle, police said an officer felt what appeared to be a firearm in the man’s waistband.
+During the struggle, police said, an officer felt what appeared to be a firearm in the man’s waistband.
 The man broke free, ran into an alley and entered a parked vehicle on the passenger’s side.

 Three officers chased behind him and two tried to pull him from the vehicle as the man slid into the driver’s seat.
 The third officer jumped into the back of the vehicle to help.